SmartHarmony/JPEG-AI-OPT/README.md

 It is essential to note that the ONNX models, as well as our inference framework found in this repository, are primarily intended for performance evaluation rather than end-to-end inference.
 Additionally, we provide performance comparisons between our framework and others.
 In summary, our inference framework demonstrates significant speed improvements, approximately 5.5-6.5 times faster than NNAPI and about 3 times faster than QNN (Qualcomm Neural Network).

+The backend in this repo was tested on Qualcomm Sanpdragon 8 only.
+It may not support other hardware well.

 ## Structure of this Repo
 This repository comprises two directories: `JAIOPT`, which has our inference framework including compiler and inference engine, and `Verification_Models`, which contains the models discussed in the `Introduction`.